ebarylko/cmpt-476/assignment-3/assignment-3.md

 is still maintained and we have uncertainty.

-A parity measurement of two qubits after measuring both bits in the computational basis projects both onto the computational basiS, removing any uncertainty we had before.
+A parity measurement of two qubits after measuring both bits in the computational basis projects both qubits onto the computational basis, removing any uncertainty we had before.
-When we then take the parity measurement of this, there no uncertainty when we project onto one of the parity subspaces.
+When we then take the parity measurement of both qubits, there no uncertainty when we project onto one of the parity subspaces.

-The parity measurement of two qubits differs from measuring both bits in the computational basis and then taking their parity since you may potentially change the state of the qubit by measuring in the computational basis.
-By doing this and then measuring the parity, you can receive different values than if you had measured the parity using the given basis.

 ### Devise a circuit using CNOT gates and computational basis measurement which measures the parity of two qubits without measuring either qubit itself.
 I will use the following circuit, where the first qubit is $|\psi\rangle$, the second qubit is $|\phi\rangle$, and the